Jatin0804/upskillcampus/README.md

 - 'category' : Category niche of each of the video

 ## Objective
-To build a machine learning regression to predict youtube adview count based on other youtube metrics.
+To perform multiple types of regression models on the dataset and find out which is the best.

 ## Steps and Tasks
 1. Import the datasets and libraries, check shape and datatype.